 Ok… add to the last paragraph: Try pressing a dry finger to a drop of water and note that the entire surface of the finger will touch the surface.
-Then attempt the same experiment with a finger which has been immersed in water and wrinkled.
+Then attempt the same experiment with a finger that has been immersed in water and wrinkled.

-Conversely, Taiwanese researchers recruited a 24 year old volunteer who used wrinkled and dry hands to slide across a metal bar and measured the force necessary in each case.
+Conversely, Taiwanese researchers recruited a 24-year-old volunteer who used wrinkled and dry hands to slide across a metal bar and measured the force necessary in each case.
 They also asked the volunteer to force a small spring together under the same conditions.

-Their conclusion: rather than finding no differences they found there was greater difficulty under the wrinkled conditions.
+Their conclusion: rather than finding no differences, they found there was greater difficulty under the wrinkled conditions.

-It should be noted that this was a one man experiment and generally no scientific conclusions can be made with such limited data.
-Certainly if the wet-wrinkle response did evolve as an adaptation, it can be seen by these examples that it was not for the purposes of these contrived laboratory experiments if it can even be said it is an adaptation.
+It should be noted that this was a one-man experiment, and generally, no scientific conclusions can be made with such limited data.
+Certainly, if the wet-wrinkle response did evolve as an adaptation, it can be seen by these examples that it was not for the purposes of these contrived laboratory experiments if it can even be said it is an adaptation.

-This phenomenon has only been found in humans and macaques and more investigation needs to be done to discover what other animals exhibit this phenomenon.
+This phenomenon has only been found in humans and macaques, and more investigation needs to be done to discover what other animals exhibit this phenomenon.
 Perhaps, this wrinkling aided our distant ancestors in gathering food in wet conditions easing the ability to walk on stones and gripping wet vegetation.

-If you concur that wrinkling does indeed aid in our ability to move or grip objects then you may consider that we should have permanently wrinkled glabrous skin.
+If you concur that wrinkling does indeed aid in our ability to move or grip objects, then you may consider that we should have permanently wrinkled glabrous skin.
 Some believe this could reduce the sensitivity of the skin or cause it to be easily damaged.